Dracaena halapepe

 Hawaiian Name

-In Hawaiian, pepe can mean "small" while pēpē can mean "baby" [Pukui & Elbert 1986].
+In Hawaiian, pepe can mean "small," while pēpē can mean "baby" [Pukui & Elbert 1986].
 Therefore, it is generally believed that hala pepe means "small or baby hala," hala (Pandanus tectorius) being a common and important plant to Hawaiians.
 Likely, it was the similarity in the shape of the two trees and their leaves, along with the observation that hala pepe trees and their leaves are generally smaller than those of hala, that led to this naming.
+Pepe can also mean "flat," which leads to an alternative explanation for the name proposed by Karl Magnacca; that the name refers to the flat leaves of hala pepe compared to the ridged leaves of hala.
 Halapepe, as one word, occasionally appears in the literature in reference to these plants.

 Etymology

-Dracaena is the Latinize form of the Greek word drakaina, meaning "female dragon," and likely is a reference to the dragon tree (with its red resinous sap), described by Carl Linnaeus, who assigned it to the new genus [WikipediA;Dracaena draco].
+Dracaena is the Latinized form of the Greek word drakaina, meaning "female dragon," and likely is a reference to the dragon tree (with its red resinous sap), described by Carl Linnaeus, who assigned it to the new genus [WikipediA;Dracaena draco].
+The species name, halapepe, is a direct reference to the Hawaiian name, hala pepe, used for this and the other native Hawaiian Dracaena species.

 BPK